DEDICATED TO PRESERVING A HISTORICAL LANDMARK DESIGNED BY RENOWNED ARCHITECT, JULIA MORGAN

 Atascadero High School, Senior

 3rd PLACE - Lauren Weyel, Flute

 Mark Kovacs is a well-known and respected teacher of violin and viola in San Luis Obispo County.
 He has spent twenty-five years as a classroom teacher.
 In 2016 he founded the Central Coast String Academy.

 Most recently, Mr. Kovacs recorded with Andrea Bocelli the “Amore” video for PBS.
-He is currently the Associate Conductor of the San Luis Obispo Chamber Orchestra, as well as its First Chair Violin.
+He is currently Music Director and Conductor of the San Luis Chamber-Orchestra.

 Clifton Swanson has enjoyed being a part of San Luis Obispo’s music scene since arriving in 1967 to teach in the music department at Cal Poly.